 Items that had some value, but weren’t worth my time to try and sell made their way to the local thrift shop where I’d donate them.
 Items in my trash pile that could be scrapped were taken to the salvage yard and sold for a few bucks.
 Everything else went to the local landfill (which, by the way, cost me about $25 per load to drop off).

-All of what I just said can be summed up very simply: buying storage units takes a lot of time and there was very little financial return.
+All of what I just said can be summed up very simply: buying and selling abandoned storage units takes a lot of time and there was very little financial return.

 Want to Give It A Try?